How to Compare Two Websites for SEO

 For Shopify

-product.json template, customise meta descriptions per product, and set proper OG images.For Wix / Squarespace / Webflow
+FAQPage schema on product pagesProduct schema with pricing and availabilityproduct.json template, customise meta descriptions per product, and set proper OG images.For Wix / Squarespace / Webflow

 These platforms have varying levels of SEO control.
 Use the Clarity Compare tool to see which specific tags and technical factors your site is missing versus a competitor.
-Then consult the relevant platform guides (OG tags, structured data, mobile) in this guide series for implementation steps specific to your platform.
+Then consult the relevant platform guides (OG tags, structured data, mobile friendliness) in this guide series for implementation steps specific to your platform.

 What to Do With the Results